 Protect your vehicles

 If possible, store your vehicles inside a garage or storage building before high winds from a storm can cause damage.
 Never park vehicles under a tree during an approaching storm.
 If you must park outside, be aware of things that could cause damage, including branches, lampposts and power lines.

-Preparation is essential when you’re looking to prevent costly home damages from windstorms.
-Protecting your home and property from wind is no last-minute chore.
+Preparation is essential when you’re looking to prevent costly home damages from all kinds of storms.
+Protecting your home and property is no last-minute chore.
 Insurance policies from Nationwide cover repairs to damaged property, in most cases.